ALLARDYCE, Nicola (Nicki)

 From that first team our Club’s first Life Members came in to being over the following years of the “new” Club – Tim and Eric Bassingthwaite, Keith Upton, Ted Winnert and Barry Wheatland.

 In 1970 the Club changed its name to Western Districts Baseball Club.
 From 1975 to 1979 Wests home ground was at the then Western Districts Australian Football Club in Chelmer.
-In 1978 Wests moved next door to the main field of Sherwood Australian Football Club’s grounds to 1980.
+In 1978, Wests moved next door, to the main field of Sherwood Australian Football Club’s grounds and played there through to 1980.
 From 1980 until May 1990 Wests played at Dunlop Park, Corinda, and the home of the Oxley United Soccer Club.
 The Club incorporation was on 22nd February 1988.

 During the 1980’s Western Districts won the A Grade pennant a record five years in a row (I had the honor of being their scorer from 1980 to 1991) and watched many a home run fly over the fences for another great win.
 Wests have had many great players over the years that have made both State and National teams and we continue to offer the avenue for today’s roster of players to be the best they can be.
 As a Club we have also provided Umpires, Coaches and Scorers support in their quest to be the best in their field of expertise as well.